-So let’s go back in time and read two of Uncle Ken’s letters – one as he was leaving England to see action for the first time, and a second letter, two years later, after he saw action and was recuperating in a hospital back in England.
+So let’s go back in time and read two of Uncle Ken’s letters – one as he was leaving England to see action for the first time, and a second letter, two years later, after he saw action and was recuperating from serious injuries in a hospital back in England.
+Here are his words, just as he wrote them:

 Sat.
 Sept.
 11/15